adityav31121999/MonoNN/README.md

 - This is an experimental project to study the modification to multi-layer perception from linear to monomial-based neurons.
 - The monomial is of the form: w => `f(x) = c*(x^n) + b`
   - `x`: input to monimial
-  - `n`: order of all monomial, neurons and mlp
+  - `n`: order of monomial, neurons and mlp
   - `c`: coefficient of `x^n`
   - `b`: constant
   - Both c and b are trainable parameters.